The MAHB Organization

 - Richard York: Professor of Sociology and Environmental Studies, Director of Graduate Studies for Sociology, Department of Sociology, University of Oregon

 - Joan Diamond, ex-officio, Secratariat: Chief Operating Officer, The Nautilus Institute for Security and Sustainability

 3-4 new members anticipated by the end of 2015

 The Advisory Board

-The primary role of the Advisory Board is provide on an ad hoc basis expertise to the MAHB’s development and initiatives.
+Members of the MAHB Advisory Board provide guidance on an ad hoc basis for specific issues and initiatives.